MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-landing-zones.md

   - For nonprivileged job function roles that can manage Azure application resources, consider whether you require separate administrative accounts or use [Microsoft Entra PIM](/entra/id-governance/privileged-identity-management/pim-configure) to control administrative access.
 PIM ensures that the account has the required permissions only when needed and that the permissions are removed when the task is complete (also known as *just-in-time access*).

 - To make role assignments more manageable, don't assign roles directly to users.
 Instead, assign roles to groups to help minimize the number of role assignments, which has a [limit for each subscription](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-rbac-limits).
-Use [Microsoft Entra PIM for groups](/entra/id-governance/privileged-identity-management/concept-pim-for-groups) to apply just-in-time administrative access controls to privileged users.
+  - Use [Microsoft Entra PIM for groups](/entra/id-governance/privileged-identity-management/concept-pim-for-groups) to apply just-in-time administrative access controls to privileged users.
 Consider controlling group membership with [entitlement management](/entra/id-governance/entitlement-management-overview).
 You can use the entitlement management feature to add approval and auditing workflows to group membership operations and help ensure that administrative group members aren't unnecessarily added or removed.
+  - When you grant access to resources, use Microsoft Entra-only groups for Azure control-plane resources and Microsoft Entra Privileged Identity Management.
+Add on-premises groups to the Microsoft Entra-only group if a group management system is already in place.
+Note that *Microsoft Entra-only* is also known as *cloud only*.
+  - By using Microsoft Entra-only groups, you can add both users and groups that are synchronized from on-premises by using Microsoft Entra Connect.
+You can also add Microsoft Entra-only users and groups to a single Microsoft Entra-only group, including guest users.
+  - Groups that are synchronized from on-premises can only be managed and updated from the identity source of truth, which is the on-premises Active Directory.
+These groups can only contain members from the same identity source, which doesn't provide flexibility the way that Microsoft Entra-only groups do.

 - Create [emergency-access](/entra/identity/role-based-access-control/security-emergency-access) accounts, or break-glass accounts, to avoid accidentally being locked out of your Microsoft Entra ID organization.
 Emergency-access accounts are highly privileged and are only assigned to specific individuals.
 Store the credentials for the accounts securely, monitor their use, and test them regularly to ensure that you can use them if there's a disaster.